pdrummond/pauldrummond.dev/src/posts/favourite-life-quotes.md

 > Whether you think you can or you think you can't, you're right.
 > <br/>-- <cite>Henry Ford</cite>

-> Depression is pulling back the curtain and see things as they are.
+> Depression is pulling back the curtain and seeing things as they are.
 > <br/>-- <cite>Jed McKenna</cite>

 > Everything is energy and that's all there is to it.
 Match the frequency of the reality you